patrickallaert/php-saml/demo1/Readme.txt

 the Setting class.

-Notice that in this demo, the setting.php file that could be defined at the base folder of the toolkit is ignored and the libs are loaded using the _toolkit_loader.php located at the base folder of the toolkit.
+Notice that in this demo, the setting.php file that could be defined at the base folder of the toolkit is ignored.

 IdP setup